 What is child slavery?

-Child work, child labour, child slavery?
+Child work, child labour, child slavery – what’s the difference?

 The terms around exploitation of children can be quite confusing so here is a short guide.

-Child labour.
+- Child labour.
 Child labour is not slavery, but nevertheless hinders children’s education and development.
 Child labour tends to be undertaken when the child is in the care of their parents.

 Learn more about slavery

 Subscribe to our emails to hear latest news about modern slavery, our work against it around the world, and different ways you can take action.
 You can unsubscribe whenever you want.